 Ian was an undergraduate entomology student in the Chung lab from 2018-2019.

 Caitlin Peffers, Undergraduate (2017-2018)

 Caitlin was an undergraduate entomology major at MSU investigate the expression of pheromone synthesis genes in the Spotted Wing Drosophila, D. suzukii.
-She is now a graduate student at Ohio State University.
+She has gone on to do a Master’s degree at Ohio State University.